 The only possible exception is your microwave--but even with this appliance (which by the way does not use ionizing radiation to cook food), the microwave has to be malfunctioning to leak any radiation, and you have to be closer than a couple of inches for it to do any damage.
-At distances of even half a foot, the emissions drop off to an almost immeasurable amount.
+At distances of even half a foot, the emissions drop off to an almost immeasurably small amount.